ozzie-lam/rebyte-docs/product-guides/making-your-first-copilot.md

 ## 1. Create a knowledge

-One of the powerful features of Cortex is to let AI interact with your own data.
+One of the powerful features of ReByte is to let AI interact with your own data.
 Knowledge is where you store your data.&#x20;

 Head to the knowledge tab here and create a knowledge

 <figure><img src="../.gitbook/assets/image (4).png" alt=""><figcaption></figcaption></figure>

-Cortex supports multiple upload options.
+ReByte supports multiple upload options.
 You can directly upload your pdf, or Word doc, give the URLs of a particular website or connect with third-party applications like Notion and Slack, and we will sync up the knowledge automatically.&#x20;

 <figure><img src="../.gitbook/assets/image (11).png" alt=""><figcaption></figcaption></figure>